stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 fetches and decrypts the messages from the other producers' signers in order to obtain the necessary FROST state required to produce signatures.

-When proposing blocks, each block producer submits a candidate assembled block to their assigned block slots (i.e. slots 200-299).
-Producers execute one or more rounds of BFT two-phase commit in which they vote to submit the candidate block with the highest total transaction fees.
-Producers stop acknowledging candidates after a certain amount of wall-clock time has passed, at which they vote to terminate the protocol with a final candidate block.
-This final candidate block is then marked as such and available to stacker signers, which simply download it from the `.pox-5` Stacker DBs on their trusted Stacks nodes.
+When proposing blocks, each block producer may submit a candidate assembled block to their assigned block slots (i.e. slots 200-299) for other producers to see.
+Producers then collectively decide on which candidate block to sign.
+The protocol for agreeing on the block is implementation-defined and not consensus-critical, but this SIP requires the implementation to provide a necessary ingredient to Byzantine fault-tolerant implementations: each block must be signed by at least 67% of the producers' signers.

 #### Stacker Signer DB Setup

-Like the `.block-producers` contract, the `.pox-5` contract maintains a set of DB slots for storing FROST pre-computed data and signature data.
+Like the `.block-producers` contract, the `.pox-4` contract maintains a set of DB slots for storing FROST pre-computed data and signature data.
 The stacker signer DB has 8,000 slots.
 The first 4,000 are allotted to stackers based on how many reward slots they earn.
-These slots are assigned to stackers in contiguous ranges, based on the order in which their STX were stacked for this reward cycle (i.e. as determined by the `.pox-5` contract's `reward-cycle-pox-address-list` map), and are used to hold each stackers' signers' FROST pre-computation state.
+These slots are assigned to stackers in contiguous ranges, based on the order in which their STX were stacked for this reward cycle (i.e. as determined by the `.pox-4` contract's `reward-cycle-pox-address-list` map), and are used to hold each stackers' signers' FROST pre-computation state.
 The last 4,000 are similarly alloted to stackers, but are used to contain in-flight signature metadata regarding the